naibatsuteki/tmp_blog/blog_1/content.md

   - Internal links
   - TOC
   - Images
+  - Optional, but embedded videos would be nice
-  - Code fragments with possibility to copy they using one click
+  - Code fragments with the possibility to copy them using one click
-  - Core Leanguages Syntax Hilighting
+  - Core Languages Syntax Highlighting
     - Python
     - HCL
     - Bash
+    - Major programming languages blocks in general
   - Separation lines
 - Functional
-  - Possiblity to create series
+  - Possibility to create series
   - Buttons redirecting directly to the next and previous blog
   - **IF WE COULD WRITE DIRECTLY IN MARKDOWN AND UPLOAD/PUBLISH IT FROM SUCH A SOURCE TO THE WEBSITE IT WOULD BE GREAT – HIGHLY DESIRED FEATURE**